Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives

 Ascorbic acid is vitamin C — a white, water-soluble powder with E number E300.
 In baking it is not used as a vitamin supplement but as a flour treatment agent: a regulated functional additive that strengthens gluten.

-Chemical diagram showing ascorbic acid oxidised to dehydroascorbic acid which then forms disulphide bonds in gluten
+Diagram showing ascorbic acid converted to dehydroascorbic acid which then forms disulphide bonds in gluten proteins

 How it works